|> home > reservoirs & feeders

 quarried!
 The huge Hurst Quarry behind Water Street would never

-green hillside there today perhaps.
+a nice green hillside there today.